-The Science Unit is responsible for designing and implementing the on-board experiment, probing the dynamic response of S. cerevisiae‘s proteome in the conditions of Low Earth Orbit, and analyzing the generated data.
-Our work includes genetic modifications of the studied organism, utilizing the Yeast GFP Library, as well as developing and integrating DNA damage sensing and memory circuits.
+The Science Unit is responsible for designing and implementing the mission experiment, probing the dynamic response of S. cerevisiae‘s proteome in the conditions of Low Earth Orbit, and analyzing the generated data.
+Our work includes genetic modifications of the studied organism, utilizing the C-SWAT mNeonGreen Yeast Library, as well as developing and integrating DNA damage sensing and memory circuits.
 A specialized microfluidic chip assembly is combined with a tailor-made miniaturized imaging system to enable long term, multi-parallel culturing and observation, respectively.

 - Experience in handling laboratory equipment

 - Able to adhere to lab safety conditions

 - Capable of respecting the interpersonal dynamics in a shared laboratory facility